jclain/gitolite-contrib/HostBasedAuth_en.md

     ~~~

 * For each repo:
-    * a user must be authorized according to needed access
+    * a user must be authorized according to their needed access
-    * `map-anonhttp` option defines a autorized hosts or IPs for which `anonhttp` is
+    * The `map-anonhttp` option defines autorized hosts or IPs for which `anonhttp` is
       replaced with this user

 ### anonhttp